alexec/maven-vbox-plugin-example/README.md

     http://192.168.56.2:8080/maven-vbox-plugin-example

-Next, an integration test, so enable add failsafe plugin and create an execution for the standard goals.
+Next, an integration test, so enable add fail-safe plugin and create an execution for the standard goals.
 Create a test named HelloWorldIT, with a single method:

     @Test
     public void testHelloWorld() throws Exception {